thKimm/thKimm.github.io/index.md

 I love to connect with others who share my interests or simply want to chat about the latest in tech.
 Feel free to reach out!

-#### 💡**New!**

-I’m also a Visiting Research Fellow at Carnegie Mellon University, where I’m continuing to broaden my horizons and collaborate with brilliant minds in the field.

 ## Interests
-Speech Enhancement, Speaker Verification, Interesting Problems with Deep Learning
+Speech Enhancement, Speech Separation, Speaker Verification, Interesting Problems with Deep Learning

 <br/>